 Whatever the cause of Jordan’s malady or the pizzeria’s motivation, it didn’t succeed.
-Jordan scored 38 points in the game, and among his 15 points in the fourth quarter were a crucial 3-pointer that helped seal the victory.
+Jordan scored 38 points in the game, and among his 15 points in the fourth quarter was a crucial 3-pointer that helped seal the victory.
 Jordan’s heroics helped the Bulls take a 3-2 series lead, and Kerr’s shot in the next game led them to the 1997 NBA Championship.

 The next year, the Bulls faced a rematch with an improved Jazz team in the 1998 NBA Finals.
 The series did not come without challenges, on the court and off.